kenny-reyes/Net-Core-Api/README.md

 - [x] Finish writting README
 - [x] Swagger customization
-- [x] Contenize API with Docker watcher (docker-compose not working)
+- [x] Contenize API with Docker watcher
 - [x] Add more unit tests and use mocks
 - [x] Finish integration tests
 - [ ] Develop a SPA, not choosen the framework yet (React or [Svelte](https://svelte.dev/))